Edible Flowers

 Redbuds

-Redbud trees bloom with pink flowers in spring.
-The flowers have a sweet, nutty flavor.
-They are good in salads and as a garnish.
-Redbud blossoms can also be pickled.
-They add a pop of color to spring dishes.
+Redbud trees bloom with pink flowers in spring that have a sweet, nutty flavor.
+Good in salads and as a garnish, they can also be pickled.
+They’re a brief seasonal pleasure — the window for harvesting is short, but the flavor and visual impact make it worth planning around.

 Sunflowers

-Sunflower petals are edible and slightly nutty.
-They’re used in salads, soups, and as garnish.
-Sunflower buds can be steamed like artichokes.
-The seeds are also edible and popular as a snack.
-Sunflowers add a cheerful touch to any dish.
+Sunflower petals are mildly nutty and edible in salads, soups, and as garnish.
+The buds can be steamed like artichokes — an underutilized preparation that most people have never tried.
+The seeds are obviously popular as a snack and in baking.

 Daisies

-Daisies have a slightly bitter taste.
-They are used as a garnish in salads and drinks.
+Daisies have a slightly bitter taste and work as garnish in salads and drinks.
 Dried daisies can flavor teas.
-Ensure the variety is edible before consuming, as not all daisies are safe to eat.
+As with any flower: identify the specific variety as edible before consuming.
+Not all plants called daisies are safe to eat.

 Tips for Using Edible Flowers

-- Store flowers in a cool, damp place to keep them fresh.
+- Store in a cool, damp place to maintain freshness.